Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 Lord, in your mercy, please hear our prayer.

 Let your justice roll down like waters upon this parched and broken world.
 Let your righteousness fill the hearts and minds of all who are entrusted with authority.
 Especially we pray for our elected and appointed leaders.
-Give them your Spirit of wisdom and understanding, counsel and might, so that they may bring concord, peace, prosperity, justice, and healing to our land.
+Give them your Spirit of wisdom and understanding, counsel and might, so that they may bring peace, prosperity, justice, and healing to our land.

 Lord, in your mercy, please hear our prayer.